Feburary 4, 2012 Topics: What temperature for the furnace when leaving f...

 For the first treatment I would suggest disconnecting the drain pipe and plug it up so that you can fill the garborator with warm water and enzymes.
 Leave it for at least 3 hours.
 They work well, but they are digesting and that takes time.
 After the first time, simply put a few ounces down the drain every few weeks to keep it in great shape.

-They are a bit difficult to locate in Canada so I hope to arrange to make them available soon in my on-line store so you can get specific formulas for drains, for septic systems, for algae infested ponds, even for cleaning aluminium siding.
+They are often a bit difficult to locate although there exist specific formulas for drains, for septic systems, for algae infested ponds, even for cleaning aluminium siding.
 In the meantime you can often find one form of enzyme cleaner or another at pet stores as they are so effective on pet odours.

 Keywords: Cleaning, Enzyme, Odours, Plumbing, Smell